thebravoman/software_engineering_2015/c5_refactoring_and_params_of_script/theory.md

 Submit the program in folder hm_csv_process no later than 2015-10-19 22:00

 ## Exam
-This or veryyyyy similar task will be on the EXAM..
+This or veryyyyy similar tasks that will be on the EXAM..

 ## Where to start